Wardrop/ScorchedRb.com/app/pages/about.md

 From when I made the decision to roll-my-own, to the moment I pushed up version 0.1, easily half of that time was spent conceptualising.
 I hate being called a perfectionist, but I certainly have a preference for quality, so it was important that Scorched be implemented as thoughtfully as the language it was written in, Ruby.

-In hind-sight, what Scorched has turned into is some kind modular, inheritable, nestable version of Sinatra... but of course better.
+In hind-sight, what Scorched has turned into is some kind modular, inheritable, nestable version of Sinatra... but of course better :-)

 ScorchedRb.com
 --------------
-You can get a copy of the source code for this website, or even contribute over at [Github](http://github.com/Wardrop/ScorchedRb.com).
+You can get a copy of the source code for this website, or even contribute to it over at [Github](http://github.com/Wardrop/ScorchedRb.com).
 It should serve as another example of Scorched in action, albiet a relatively simple one.
 In addition to Scorched, this website is also powered by:

 * Xen VM with 384mb RAM and 1 vCPU
 * CentOS 6.3
 * Nginx
-* Phusion Passenger
+* Phusion Passenger Enterprise
 * Ruby 2.0.0-p0
 * Git